iaiamomo/likwid_test_bench/myscript/README.md

 ./remove_ramfs.sh #to unmount ram
 ```

-This will create a folder *likwid-output* containing many all the results.
+This will create a folder *likwid-output* containing all the results.

 ### config.sh:
 *config.sh* is imported by *NameOfSuite_script.sh* and in *data.sh*